fabien-h/path-matcher/readme.md

 # Path-Matcher @acta/path-matcher

-Compile a regex matcher from a path template and test paths against a regex matcher.
+To compile a regex matcher from a path template and test paths against a regex matcher.
 This is meant to be used as an utilit for a router.

 ## Table of Contents